Burn the Skies: The High-Velocity Thrills of The Skyshaker

 What do you think?
 Post a comment.

-Built for Players
+Built for Combat Pilots

 Big-budget flight games have spent years chasing “accessibility,” but usually that just means making the gameplay feel flat and hollow.
 Codename: Sky Shaker – Red Horizon is taking the opposite approach, and it’s awesome to see.
 Instead of watering things down, it leans into high-speed, physics-heavy maneuvers that actually reward you for putting in the work.